-Note: We recommend setting up 'Scr Save Time' to the shortest time period you are comfortable with, and 'Scr Save Style' to 'Black Scr.'
+Note: Overlooking the screensaver options may result in screen burn-in if the unit operates for longer durations.
+We recommend setting up 'Scr Save Time' to the shortest time period you are comfortable with, and 'Scr Save Style' to 'Black'.
 This effectively makes the display turn itself off after a short period of inactivity, which helps prevent burn-in.
+Press any button or press/turn the rotary control to exit the screensaver.